-- 3.7.1 Rescheduling of current borrowing in our debt portfolio is unlikely to occur as there is still a large difference between premature redemption rates and new borrowing rates. - 3.7.2 If rescheduling is to be undertaken, it will be reported to the Council at the earliest meeting following its action.
+- 3.7.1 Rescheduling of current borrowing in our debt portfolio may be considered whilst premature redemption rates remain elevated but only if there is surplus cash available to facilitate any repayment, or rebalancing of the portfolio to provide more certainty is considered appropriate. - 3.7.2 If rescheduling is to be undertaken, it will be reported to the Council at the earliest meeting following its action.